bopavel/bopavel/README.md

 Hi, I am Pavel :)

-I help organizations figure out how to scale technologies and products through smart incentive design and capital allocation.
+I study how incentives, capital allocation, and policy decide whether new technologies scale, and turn that into analysis for strategy, investment, and energy decisions.

 <details>
 <summary>📖 <b>Origin Story</b></summary>
 <br>

-I've lived across continents, studied economics, business, management, and worked across strategy, emerging technology, and energy market analysis - from consumer insights to climate-tech innovation.
+I've lived across continents, studied economics and management, worked across strategy and emerging markets analysis - from consumer insights to climate-tech innovation.

 Each experience reinforced a belief that the gap between `what could work` and `what does work` is where interesting problems live, and for this reason, my through-line is `how to make things scale`.